We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 No-Appraisal Home Equity Loan Guide

 If you're a homeowner looking into home equity loans for the first time, you may have questions about how much equity you have in your home or even how equity in a home is built up.
-Keep reading for a look at the available loan options and answers to some of the most commonly asked questions about no-appraisal home equity loans.
+Keep reading to learn about the available loan options and answers to some of the most commonly asked questions about no-appraisal home equity loans.

 What is a no-appraisal home equity loan?